kamu-data/kamu-docs/content/cli/explore/_index.md

 Now that you have the data in Jupyter - you can use any of your favorite tools and libraries to further process it or visualize it.

 ## Web UI

-Once your pipelines become more complex it can be really useful to explore them more visually.
-For this `kamu` comes with embedded Web UI which you can launch by running:
+And finally, `kamu` comes with embedded Web UI that you can use to explore your pipelines and run SQL queries on data from the comfort of your browser:

+{{<image filename="/images/cli/first-steps/kamu-ui.png" alt="Kamu Web UI">}}

+You can launch it by running:

 ```bash
 $ kamu ui
 ```

-It should look something like this:

-{{<image filename="/images/cli/first-steps/kamu-ui.png" alt="Kamu Web UI">}}